 BME280 is an atmospheric sensor which measures 3 values: temperature, pressure, and humidity.
 Additionally, it is possible to calculate elevation.
 It is simple to use since it communicates via I2C and it is extra small sized so it can be put anywhere.
 Everything you need to know about the atmospheric condition – this sensor can measure for you; just ideal for meteorological station projects!
 This board comes with two easyC connectors, providing easy connections.

 NTC (Negative Temperature Coefficient) is a resistor with variable resistance that changes depending on the temperature.
-It is useful in countless devices and is used everywhere where a cheap temperature measurement is needed and precision is not crucial.
 The advantage of NTC is that it can measure a large temperature range, and measuring it with a voltage divider is very easy.

 DHT22 is a temperature and humidity sensor with even more precise reading comparing to DHT11.
 Comes soldered on a PCB.

 Thermocouple is a temperature measuring device, with its range usually bigger than standard sensors.
 If you’ve ever bought a multimeter and got some kind of temperature sensor, that is the thermocouple.